 If you’d like to make positive changes in your level of fitness, a 5k training program could be the right first step to get moving and start feeling better.
 The best programs are designed for people who don’t necessarily feel able to simply go out for a run, who haven’t been physically active for years, or even decades, and who don’t care to join an intense fitness program that may leave them feeling worse than they began.
 For those with diminished lung capacity, the couch-to-5k is a good option because it is designed to start at the level of someone lying on a sofa with a TV remote in their hand.

 Even the lightest of exercise supports the cardiovascular system.
 Lungs and heart work as a team, and keeping them healthy is ideal.
 Exercising can make you feel more out of breath, but usually only temporarily.
 If a feeling of breathlessness persists, talk to your doctor about what exercise is appropriate for you.

 Making the decision to improve your health by starting an exercise program can be one of the best decisions you’ll ever make.
 Being physically fit makes every aspect of life better and is one of the most basic ways to improve your quality of life.
 Before beginning any exercise program, consult with your physician.

 Another way to improve your quality of life is to seek treatment for your lung disease.
-The Lung Institute offers cellular therapy that may slow the progression of lung disease by promoting healing in the lungs.
-If you or a loved one suffers from lung disease and want to learn more about treatment options, contact the Lung Institute online, or call 888-745-6697.
+The Lung Health Institute offers cellular therapy that may slow the progression of lung disease by promoting healing in the lungs.
+If you or a loved one suffers from lung disease and want to learn more about treatment options, contact the Lung Health Institute online, or call 888-745-6697.